 If washing and detailing fleets like limos or vans, you’ll want to consider having at least 1 or 2 people on your crew to help.
 This obviously also can be a prerequisite to landing contracts with larger companies.

-The more work you’re willing to take on (and can handle), the less fuel costs you will have travelling throughout a given week, and the fewer client’s you’ll need in a given week to stay busy.
+The more work you’re willing to take on (and can handle), the lower the fuel costs in a given week, and the fewer clients you’ll need in a given week to stay busy.

 7. Offer volume discounts